tsundoku/tsundoku.github.io/README.md

 Q - *how do you keep your skills up to date?*
 A - videos, right now I'm watching the [theory of computation videos by Shai Simonson](http://www.aduni.org/courses/theory/)
-A - and the occasional code challenge at HackerRank (etc.)
+A - and the occasional code challenge at HackerRank

 Q - *what's the hardest part of your job?*
 A - influence without authority, schmoozing